-School Site, communicate the above information to the following in this order:
+School Site will communicate the above information to the following in this order:

 - School site Principal/Administrator

-- Assistant Principals or Deans
+- Assistant Principal

-- Director of Counseling Services
+- Office Manager

-- Director of Student Activities.
+- School Counselor

 The Principal/administrator will notify local law enforcement and the District Superintendent's office.

 District Office will communicate the above information to the Superintendent's Office.
 The Superintendent's office will notify local law enforcement.